Ardley, Oxfordshire: Economic history

 In 1910 the Great Western Railway completed a new main line linking Ashendon Junction and Aynho Junction to shorten the high-speed route between its termini at London Paddington and Birmingham Snow Hill.
 The line passes within a few hundred yards of Ardley and the GWR opened a railway station on the main road just south of the village.
 British Railways closed Ardley railway station in 1963.
 The railway remains open and is now part of the Chiltern Main Line.

 In 1990 the section of the M40 motorway between Wheatley and Hockley Heath was built.
 M40 Junction 10 with the A43 road is about 550 yd northeast of Ardley and its Cherwell Valley services are about 1100 yd from the village.

 Amenities

-Ardley has a public house, the Fox and Hounds.
-Fewcott also has a pub, the White Lion Inn.
+Ardley formerly had a public house, the Fox and Hounds, which closed its doors in January 2020.
+Fewcott does have a pub, the White Lion Inn, located on Fritwell Road.

 The village has no shops.
-Those at Cherwell Valley services are the nearest to the village.
+Those at Cherwell Valley services (Junction 10 of the M40) are the nearest to the village.

 Ardley United Football Club is a Non-League football club whose first team plays its home games at The Playing Fields.
 Its first team is in the FTL Futbol Hellenic League Premier Division.